stchakra/react-native-gifted-chat/README.md

   * adding KeyboardAvoidingView after GiftedChat
   * adding an opaque background status bar on app.json https://docs.expo.io/versions/latest/guides/configuration.html#androidstatusbar

-* If you plan to use `GiftedChat` inside a `Modal`, see [#200](https://github.com/FaridSafi/react-native-gifted-chat/issues/200).
-## Notes for local development

-You can use [`wml`](https://github.com/wix/wml) to keep the example app in sync with any changes you make to the library during development.
-Steps:

-1. Install it: `npm install -g wml`
-2. Configure it: `wml add . example/node_modules/react-native-gifted-chat` from the root directory
-3. `cd example`
-4. `npm start`
-5. `wml start` in another terminal window (doesn't matter where)

-Note that it's important for `wml start` to come **after** `npm start`, or you'll get `Can't find entry file index.js` errors.
-If you have any issues, you can clear your watches using `watchman watch-del-all` and try again.

 ## Questions

 * [How can I set Bubble color for each user?](https://github.com/FaridSafi/react-native-gifted-chat/issues/672)